angryjenkins/week-12-Bamazon/README.md

 > LOAD DATA LOCAL INFILE 'initial_inventory.csv' INTO TABLE Products;

 Now that data is loaded into the table, I can query it using Node.
-The script *BamazonCustomer.js* does this.
+The script *BamazonCustomer.js* does this, using the NPM package "prompt" to take in user input and another npm package, mysql, to query the database that tracks items.